Sado Island

 Half Routes

-The area between the two mountain ranges is where most people live making it easily possible to have a home base in the middle and take a hotel for a couple nights and do two day trips
+The area between the two mountain ranges is where most people live and is almost completely flat making it easily possible to have a home base in the middle and take a hotel for a couple nights and do two day trips

 Staying